hax/proposal-function-this/README.md

 // safer API:
 function on(eventType, listener) {
-	if (listener.this) throw new TypeError(
+	if (listener.thisArgumentExpected) throw new TypeError(
-		'listener should not need dynamic this, please use arrow function or <function>.bind to generate a bound version')
+		'listener should not expect this argument, please use arrow function or <function>.bind')
 	//...
 }